bradleyboehmke/bradleyboehmke/workshop.md

 ## Intermediate "R"
 Next offering: Feb 23-24, 2017 <br>
 This is the second course in the "R" series offered through [University of Cincinnati's](http://www.uc.edu/) [Center for Business Analytics ](http://business.uc.edu/centers/analytics-center.html).
-This course will cover the application of R for the entire data science workflow – data acquisition, wrangling, visualization, analytic modeling, and communication. &nbsp;&nbsp; <a href="http://business.uc.edu/centers/analytics-center/analytics-training/intermediate-R.html" style="color:black;"><i class="fa fa-folder-open" style="font-size:1em"></i></a>
+This 2 day course will cover the application of R for the entire data science workflow – data acquisition, wrangling, visualization, analytic modeling, and communication. &nbsp;&nbsp; <a href="http://business.uc.edu/centers/analytics-center/analytics-training/intermediate-R.html" style="color:black;"><i class="fa fa-folder-open" style="font-size:1em"></i></a>

 <br>

 ## Applied Analytics with "R"
 Next offering: TBD <br>
-This is the second course in the "R" series offered through [University of Cincinnati's](http://www.uc.edu/) [Center for Business Analytics ](http://business.uc.edu/centers/analytics-center.html).
-This course will cover the application of several descriptive, predictive and prescriptive analytic techniques using R.
+This is the third course in the "R" series offered through [University of Cincinnati's](http://www.uc.edu/) [Center for Business Analytics ](http://business.uc.edu/centers/analytics-center.html).
+This 2 day course will cover the application of several descriptive, predictive and prescriptive analytic techniques using R.